Find out if you can ask the court to change or cancel a possession order or suspended possession order.

 When the court can change a possession order

-You can ask a court to make changes to a possession order or a suspended possession order if your landlord applied to the court using a discretionary ground.
+You can ask a court to make changes to an outright possession order or a suspended possession order if your landlord applied to the court using a discretionary ground.

 A discretionary ground means that the court had to decide that the ground to evict you was proved by the landlord.
 For example you owed rent, and it was reasonable to evict you.